shuangxu96/CU-Net-Pytorch-/README.md

 ### Retrain CU-Net
 If you want to retrain this network, you should
 - Please download and unzip the [dataset](https://mega.nz/folder/LQwVhZ4J#PNGzSnjkrqjPD4M7Td2jMA).
-- In line 39, set prepare_data_flag to True.
+- In line 39, set 'prepare_data_flag' to 'True'.
 This